Feeding America

 The Summer Food Service Program (SFSP) is a federally-funded, state-administered program that aims to provide nutritious meals to children in low-income areas during the summer months when school is not in session.
 Our goal is to ensure that children get nutritious food during the summer months so they are ready to learn during the school year.

 The Food Bank of Lincoln, in partnership with numerous community partners and the USDA, sponsors free summer food sites that are open to the public and operate in low-income areas where at least 50 percent of children residing in the area are eligible for free and reduced-price school meals.
+Learn more and see the meal schedule here.

 Open Accessibilty Toolbar